GoogleChrome/developer.chrome.com/site/en/blog/coop-restrict-properties/index.md

 This made it impossible for websites that need to be opened in a popup and to interact with their opener to enforce COOP.
-This left key use cases like single sign-on and payments unprotected from XS-Leaks.
+This left key use cases like single sign-on and payments unprotected from cross-site leaks.

 `Cross-Origin-Opener-Policy: restrict-properties` solves this.

-With `restrict-properties`, properties that can be used for frame counting and other XS-Leak attacks are not available — but basic communication between windows via `postMessage` and `closed` is allowed.
+With `restrict-properties`, properties that can be used for frame counting and other cross-site leaks attacks are not available—but basic communication between windows via `postMessage` and `closed` is allowed.

 This improves a site's security while maintaining key use cases.
 For example:
-* If you provide a service in a popup, setting `Cross-Origin-Opener-Policy: restrict-properties` will protect yourself against a range of XS-Leak attacks.
+* If you provide a service in a popup, setting `Cross-Origin-Opener-Policy: restrict-properties` will protect yourself against a range of cross-site leaks attacks.
 You can still open all pages that you could previously open.
 * If you need to access a cross-origin popup, setting `Cross-Origin-Opener-Policy: restrict-properties` will similarly protect